Simplify your job search by dividing it into manageable phases.

 - Onboarding: Consider the first 90 days of any new position to be an extension of the interview process.
 Click on the following link for a list of onboarding tips that will help you transition to your new role as smoothly and successfully as possible.

 Ready to start your job search?
-Join TheLadders today and download our free app!
+Join TheLadders today!

 Amanda Augustine is the Job Search Expert for TheLadders.
 She provides job search and career guidance for professionals looking to make their next career move.
 Have a question for Amanda?
 Submit your question here for a chance to have it answered in her weekly column, and be sure to follow her at @JobSearchAmanda on Twitter and “Like” her on Facebook for up-to-the-minute job-search advice.